briandrum/codes.forchagrin.com/_chapters/chapter-339-commercial-and-heavy-vehicles.md

 specifically enumerated in this section but the dimensions of which exceed the dimensions provided by this section, when operating the same on the highways and streets of this State shall comply with the rules of the Director governing such movement, that the Director may adopt.
 Ohio R.C.
-[119.01][ORC Section 119.01] to 119.13 apply to any rules the Director adopts under this section, or the amendment or rescission of the rules, and any person adversely affected shall have the same right of appeal as provided in those sections.
+[119.01][ORC 119.01] to [119.13][ORC 119.13] apply to any rules the Director adopts under this section, or the amendment or rescission of the rules, and any person adversely affected shall have the same right of appeal as provided in those sections.

     This section does not require the State, the Municipality, County, township or any railroad or other private corporation to provide sufficient vertical